LokeshSelvakumar/CS7IS5_adaptive_application_group_project/README.md

 Telebot - BullFinch
 To run the telegram bot, telegram application and a username on the telegram is mandatory.
-- search Bullfinch in the telegram and you can find the bot with dicaprio picture.
+- search Bullfinch in the telegram and you can find the bot with Dicaprio picture.
 - Type '/start' or click 'start' button to kick start the sign up process.

 To run the Bot script locally (Visual Studio code recommended): <br>